Last updated on November 12, 2025

 • The deck features a lot of powerful singleton lands for different situations like Blast Zone and Bojuka Bog.
 This makes Crop Rotation into a powerful tutor that can find the right card whenever you need it.

-• Urza's Saga is the newest addition to the deck.
+• Urza's Saga is an exciting addition to the deck.
 It provides you with a powerful win condition that also lets you search for something from a toolbox of various silver bullet artifacts including an Expedition Map to grab some of your singleton lands as I just mentioned.

 • Being able to buy back Wastelands and Ghost Quarters with your Loams and Crucible of Worlds lets you put pressure on mana bases to slow them down to your pace of play.